WhiteHatInspector/emailGuesser/README.md

 For any feedback or questions please contact me on https://twitter.com/whinspector or theinspector32@protonmail.com

 ## License
-MIT © 2021 emailGuesser
+MIT © 2021 emailGuesser <br/>
-created by White Hat Inspector
+Created by White Hat Inspector